Lloyds Banking Group (LLOY.L) • LSE

 You don't hold LLOY.L in your mock portfolio yet.

-The stock is trading at $99.24, up 3.6% over the last month and well above its 200‑day moving average of $81.63, indicating a solid intermediate‑term uptrend.
-However, the RSI at 70.95 is in overbought territory, suggesting the near‑term risk of a pause or pullback after the recent strength.
+The stock is up 6.9% over the last month and trades well above its 200-day moving average of $96.02 at $109.05, signaling a strong recent uptrend.
+However, an RSI of 74.49 places the stock in overbought territory, raising the risk of a near-term pullback or consolidation.
+From a short-term technical perspective, the setup leans bearish due to overextension, despite the broader uptrend.

 Our AI Score rates companies on a scale from 0 to 10, based on alternative data points such as web traffic, app downloads, and job postings — combined with financial health indicators and technical signals.